NachtRaveVL/Lepton-FLiR-Arduino/README.md

 #### Device Initialization

-Additionally, a call is expected to be provided to the library class object's `init(...)` method, commonly called inside of the sketch's `setup()` function.
+Additionally, a call is expected to be provided to the library class object's `init(…)` method, commonly called inside of the sketch's `setup()` function.
 This allows one to set the module's hardware camera type and temperature display mode.
 The module's hardware camera type must be explicitly provided.
 The remaining default init values of the library, if left unspecified, is `LeptonFLiR_TemperatureMode_Celsius`.

 From LeptonFLiR.h, in class LeptonFLiR:
 ```Arduino